 For the Faithful:

-To all who live in the truths of the faith give grace, most tender Father, that they may lead upright and holy lives, never departing from Thy teaching.
-To those who as yet have not found faith in Thou, grant that before they quit this life they may believe and know the love of Thy Holy Name.
+TO ALL who live in the Truths of the Faith give grace, most tender Father, that they may lead upright and holy lives, never departing from Thy teaching.
+To those who as yet have not found faith in Thee, grant that before they quit this life they may believe and know the love of Thy Holy Name.
 Then, having known it, may they keep it firm and inviolate.
 Let the Sacrifice of Thy Body and Blood win pardon of the sins for the living and the dead.
 Amen.

 (Anselm of Bury St. Edmunds, 12th Century; taken from The Order of Mass: Missal of Blessed John XXIII by Michael Sternbeck)

 From Blessed be God: A Complete Catholic Prayer Book: